 Hiking the Wildcat Trail

-The Wildcat Trail is a 3.2-mile loop hike into one of the most scenic areas that Monument Valley has to offer.
+The Wildcat Trail is a 3.2-mile loop hike (4 miles total, including the return) into one of the most scenic areas that Monument Valley has to offer.
 This trail lets hikers feel like they stepped back in time into the Wild West.
-Hikers will travel around one some of the most famous rock buttes in the park, and will at one point find themselves standing in a spot where three towering buttes surround them.
+Hikers will travel around some of the most famous rock buttes in the park, and will at one point find themselves standing in a spot where three towering buttes surround them.
 The Wildcat Trail is the only self-guided trail in the park but offers some world- class scenery as it takes hikers for a walk through the world-famous Mitten Buttes and Merrick Butte.
 Read more about what makes it great.

 Start: Wildcat Trail trailhead sign at the northwest corner of the visitor center parking area

 Distance: 3.2 miles to end of loop with return trip totaling nearly 4 miles

 Trail surface: Sand, dirt, and rock trail

 Schedule: Open year-round; check website for closures

 Maps: USGS: Rooster Rock, AZ-UT; trail map available at the park visitor center

 Trail contact: Navajo Nation Parks and Recreation, PO Box 2520, Window Rock, AZ 86515; (435)-727-5871 or (928) 871-6647; website.